The Best $500 Home Office PC Build – June 2023

 This Month’s Build, Powered by AMD

-Speaking of those other components, you’re getting top-shelf gear.
+With regard to other components, you’re getting top-shelf gear.
 This includes 16GB of RAM and a 512GB PCIe-based solid-state drive, which is lightyears ahead of the hard drives you’ll find in most off-the-shelf office PCs.
-The $500 Home Office PC Build is housed in a compact micro-ATX case and powered by a 430W power supply.
+The $500 Home Office PC Build is housed in a compact micro-ATX case and powered by a 500W power supply.

 Perhaps the best thing about this build is that it offers plenty of opportunity for upgrades down the line thanks to the roomy interior, industry-standard components, and capable power supply.
-We’ve listed some of our top recommendations for upgrades, including a hard drive and gaming-grade video card, later in this guide!
+We’ve listed some of our top recommendations for accessories and upgrades, including a gaming-grade video card, later in this guide!

 The DIY vs. Pre-Built Question